munki/munki-pkg/README.md

 ```
 If both build-info.plist and build-info.json are present, the plist file will be used; the json file will be ignored.

+####build-info.yaml

+To be documented in the future.
+Of course, if you really like YAML you don't need no stinkin' documentation on how to use it.

 ####build-info keys